Transport in Burundi: Railways

 Another project was launched in the same year, which aims to link Burundi and Rwanda (which also has no railways) to the DRC and Zambia, and therefore to the rest of Southern Africa.
 At a meeting to inaugurate the Northern Corridor Transit and Transport Coordination Authority (NCTTCA), the governments of Uganda and Burundi backed the proposed new railway from the Ugandan western railhead at Kasese into the DRC.

 Additionally, Burundi has been added to a planned railway project to connect Tanzania and Rwanda.
+In January 2022, the governments of Burundi and Tanzania announced the planned construction of an electrified standard gauge railway, which will link the two countries.
+The line is known as the Tanzania–Burundi Standard Gauge Railway.

 2013

 A project started in November 2013 to build a Standard Gauge line from Mombassa, Kenya, to Burundi, via Rwanda and Uganda.
 The main line from Mombasa will also feature branches in other directions, including Ethiopia and DR Congo.